MicahChambers/redflow/README.md

-## Implementation / Refactor
-Replace old patched redis function with a new Storage object.

-- Storage object *requires* everything to be a transaction
-- Storage object handles popping correctly (read then remove)

-#####
 RQ (_Redis Queue_) is a simple Python library for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed to have a low barrier to entry.
 It should be integrated in your web stack